Stabbath/ProMod/README.txt

 might cause conflicts.
 Extract all of the files into the same directory structure of your server.
 You must install this even if you are only going to use Pro Mod!
 The package on the Pro Mod website now has all the updated and required files in one easy to install package.
-This package contains Left4Downtown, L4DToolz, SDKHooks, and Stripper Source.
+This package contains Left4Downtown, L4DToolz, SDKHooks, Stripper Source, and DHooks.
 The Confogl in this package additionally supports and includes an updated version of match votes and an updated version of Readyup.
 Vanilla confogl and it's extra configs (1v1/2v2/ESL) have been removed so if you want them you'll need to include them yourself.